manaschaurasia/Clique-Baits-Customer-Journey-Analysis/README.md

 * Page Hierarchy Table : Lists all the pages on the Clique Bait website along with their product categories.

 ## 🔍 Key Analyses
-Digital Advertising Trends Analysis: Examine digital advertising trends within a specific region, with a focus on the travel industry, to identify emerging patterns and strategic opportunities.
-Ad Strategy: Evaluate ad revenue, market share, and the current/future tools and capabilities within the digital advertising landscape.
-Competitor Research: Perform an in-depth analysis of major players in the travel industry to understand their advertising strategies and revenue mechanisms.
-Strategic Planning: Provide strategic recommendations for investment areas within the digital advertising space.
-Presentation & Public Speaking: Develop engaging presentation decks and video recordings to showcase actionable insights for informed decision-making.
-## 📝 SQL Queries
 Our analysis involves a series of SQL queries designed to extract meaningful insights from the data.
 Here are some key queries used in this project:

-Identifying funnel fallout rates.
+* Identifying funnel fallout rates.
-Tracking customer journey from page views to purchases.
+* Tracking customer journey from page views to purchases.
-Assessing the effectiveness of advertising campaigns.
+* Assessing the effectiveness of advertising campaigns.
-Analyzing user interactions and event sequences.
+* Analyzing user interactions and event sequences.
-Comparing product category performance.
+* Comparing product category performance.

-🚀 How to Use
-Clone the repository to your local machine.
-Ensure you have a SQL environment set up (e.g., MySQL, PostgreSQL).
-Import the datasets provided in the data folder.
-Execute the SQL queries found in the queries folder to replicate our analyses and uncover insights.
-🤝 Contributing
+## 🤝 Contributing
 We welcome contributions from the community!
 If you have any ideas, improvements, or additional analyses, feel free to submit a pull request.
 Together, we can enhance our understanding of the digital advertising landscape in the seafood industry.

-📜 License
-This project is licensed under the MIT